thomaspernet/InseeInpi_matching/Notebooks_matching/Data_preprocessed/programme_matching/02_siretisation/07_pourcentage_siretisation_v3.md

         AND (
           intersection_numero_voie IS NOT NULL
           OR union_numero_voie IS NOT NULL
-        ) THEN 'True' WHEN (
+        ) THEN 'TRUE' WHEN (
           intersection_numero_voie IS NULL
           OR union_numero_voie IS NULL
-        ) THEN 'NULL' ELSE 'False' END AS test_list_num_voie, datecreationetablissement,
+        ) THEN 'NULL' ELSE 'FALSE' END AS test_list_num_voie, datecreationetablissement,
         date_debut_activite,
-        CASE WHEN datecreationetablissement = date_debut_activite THEN 'True' WHEN datecreationetablissement IS NULL OR date_debut_activite IS NULL THEN 'NULL' --WHEN datecreationetablissement = '' ELSE 'False' END AS test_date,
+        CASE WHEN datecreationetablissement = date_debut_activite THEN 'TRUE' WHEN datecreationetablissement IS NULL OR date_debut_activite IS NULL THEN 'NULL' --WHEN datecreationetablissement = '' ELSE 'FALSE' END AS test_date,
         etatadministratifetablissement,
         status_admin,
-        CASE WHEN etatadministratifetablissement = status_admin THEN 'True' WHEN etatadministratifetablissement IS NULL OR status_admin IS NULL THEN 'NULL' WHEN etatadministratifetablissement = '' OR status_admin = '' THEN 'NULL' ELSE 'False' END AS test_status_admin, etablissementsiege,
+        CASE WHEN etatadministratifetablissement = status_admin THEN 'TRUE' WHEN etatadministratifetablissement IS NULL OR status_admin IS NULL THEN 'NULL' WHEN etatadministratifetablissement = '' OR status_admin = '' THEN 'NULL' ELSE 'FALSE' END AS test_status_admin, etablissementsiege,
         status_ets,
-        CASE WHEN etablissementsiege = status_ets THEN 'True' WHEN etablissementsiege IS NULL OR status_ets IS NULL THEN 'NULL' WHEN etablissementsiege = '' OR status_ets = '' THEN 'NULL' ELSE 'False' END AS test_siege, codecommuneetablissement,
+        CASE WHEN etablissementsiege = status_ets THEN 'TRUE' WHEN etablissementsiege IS NULL OR status_ets IS NULL THEN 'NULL' WHEN etablissementsiege = '' OR status_ets = '' THEN 'NULL' ELSE 'FALSE' END AS test_siege, codecommuneetablissement,
         code_commune,
-        CASE WHEN codecommuneetablissement = code_commune THEN 'True' WHEN codecommuneetablissement IS NULL OR code_commune IS NULL THEN 'NULL' WHEN codecommuneetablissement = '' OR code_commune = '' THEN 'NULL' ELSE 'False' END AS test_code_commune, codepostaletablissement,
+        CASE WHEN codecommuneetablissement = code_commune THEN 'TRUE' WHEN codecommuneetablissement IS NULL OR code_commune IS NULL THEN 'NULL' WHEN codecommuneetablissement = '' OR code_commune = '' THEN 'NULL' ELSE 'FALSE' END AS test_code_commune, codepostaletablissement,
         code_postal_matching,
         numerovoieetablissement,
         numero_voie_matching,
-        CASE WHEN numerovoieetablissement = numero_voie_matching THEN 'True' WHEN numerovoieetablissement IS NULL OR numero_voie_matching IS NULL THEN 'NULL' WHEN numerovoieetablissement = '' OR numero_voie_matching = '' THEN 'NULL' ELSE 'False' END AS test_numero_voie, typevoieetablissement,
+        CASE WHEN numerovoieetablissement = numero_voie_matching THEN 'TRUE' WHEN numerovoieetablissement IS NULL OR numero_voie_matching IS NULL THEN 'NULL' WHEN numerovoieetablissement = '' OR numero_voie_matching = '' THEN 'NULL' ELSE 'FALSE' END AS test_numero_voie, typevoieetablissement,
         type_voie_matching,
-        CASE WHEN typevoieetablissement = type_voie_matching THEN 'True' WHEN typevoieetablissement IS NULL OR type_voie_matching IS NULL THEN 'NULL' WHEN typevoieetablissement = '' OR type_voie_matching = '' THEN 'NULL' ELSE 'False' END AS test_type_voie, CASE WHEN cardinality(list_inpi) = 0 THEN NULL ELSE list_inpi END as list_inpi,
+        CASE WHEN typevoieetablissement = type_voie_matching THEN 'TRUE' WHEN typevoieetablissement IS NULL OR type_voie_matching IS NULL THEN 'NULL' WHEN typevoieetablissement = '' OR type_voie_matching = '' THEN 'NULL' ELSE 'FALSE' END AS test_type_voie, CASE WHEN cardinality(list_inpi) = 0 THEN NULL ELSE list_inpi END as list_inpi,
         lenght_list_inpi,
         CASE WHEN cardinality(list_insee) = 0 THEN NULL ELSE list_insee END as list_insee,